 On the streets, you can even find the best quality Alphanso mangoes to eat.
 And if you don’t get them, you can move to Falhar, which serves awesome mango shake.

 You can ask for ‘mango blast’ there and it will be all done!

 Poo-nah might have become Poo-nay by now, but the monsoon capital of India has its own attitude, which you will feel once you go there.
-The 6 lane Expressway built between Mumbai and Pune has reduced the travelling time to just 2 hours.
+The 6 lane Expressway built between Mumbai and Pune has reduced the traveling time to just 2 hours.

-You can easily choose the road to travel if you miss the Deccan queen express, the most loved train in this route.
+You can easily choose the road to travel if you miss the Deccan queen express, the most loved train on this route.
 And if you are reading this from a far away place, you need to plan a long trip.

 Any time sooner!